gitter-badger/miu-1/notes/memory_representation.md

 #### Separate compilation for PrimType

-TODO: Add some information on how we handle separate compilation with types of kind `PrimType`; it be possible, otherwise people will actively avoid using `PrimType`.
+TODO: Add some information on how we handle separate compilation with types of kind `PrimType`; it should be possible, otherwise people will actively avoid using `PrimType`.
 One possible solution (I think?) is that we pass alignment along with the size specifically for `PrimType`.

 For example, we could add alignment information in the top bits.
 Computing the new size and new alignment on combination can be done with a few instructions.